 COVID-19 & Health Equity Units

 The COVID-19 pandemic provides a unique and real-life opportunity for students to explore the ways in which science and society are connected.
 Through each of the COVID-19 & Health Equity units, students explore how communities are impacted differently by the virus through the lens of historical inequities, and consider how they can take action to prevent further spread.

-These four units are meant to be supplemental materials that can be integrated into the classroom at any point during the year.
-While designed for science educators, these units could be used as part of a health class, an advisory class, as part social studies, or as a multidisciplinary unit.
-The units include integrated social-emotional learning and supports for teachers and families in addressing these emotional and essential topics.
+These four units are meant to be supplemental science classroom materials that can be integrated into the classroom at any point during the year.
+While designed for science educators, these units could be used as part of a health class, an advisory class, as part social studies or as a multidisciplinary unit.
+These free online science resources for teachers include integrated social-emotional learning and supports for teachers and families in addressing these emotional and essential topics.
 Learn more about the development of our COVID-19 science materials.

 Teachers know their students and their classrooms best.
 That’s why OpenSciEd creates high quality instructional resources that meet the highest learning standards and can easily be tailored based on the individual needs of students.
 Because of the flexibility of the open source Google Apps for Education platform, we host most of our materials in Google Docs, Slides, and Sheets.
 We encourage teachers to copy our resources and modify them to suit their classroom needs.